nathanael-brt/GETALP-internship/README.md

 * Create the result file (```.res```) in the directory *"Whisper_WER/WER"*.
 * Execute the python programm ```WER.py```.
 More information [here](#WER).

+# Comparison of models and carbon emissions

+The goal here is to compare the models base and medium of Whisper and to compute the carbon emissions of a transcription on each of these models.

 # User Manual